chrisr3403/Sep11-Freedom-Project/blog/entry01.md

 I can use it to make it so every position as randomized using the first code above which is good for game sprites.

 Skill 2.
-Learning how to make a sprite style character like optimus prime for my custom platformer which many people can use other sprite skins colors for their character which make the customizable platformer well customizable!
+Learning how to make a sprite skin style character like optimus prime for my custom platformer which many people can use other sprite skins colors for their character which make the customizable platformer well customizable!
+It's a skill that I gained because now I can be able to make any sprite any character I want.

 --------------------------------------------------------------------------------------------------------------------------------------------------------